marcosrachid/java8_oca_study/README.md

 Attributes are always from reference.

-Overriden method rules:
+Overridden method rules:

 * methods must have the same name.
 * methods must have the same arguments.
 * methods must have the same return type or its covariants.
-* methods must not resctrict more the access, but can change to a broader access modifier(if parent --> protected then child --> private is not allowed)(if parent --> protected then child --> public is allowed).
+* methods must not restrict more the access, but can change to a broader access modifier(if parent --> protected then child --> private is not allowed)(if parent --> protected then child --> public is allowed).
 * methods must not throw new or broader exception but can remove(if parent --> throws RuntimeException --> child throws Exception is not allowed)(if parent --> throws RuntimeException --> child does not throw nothing is allowed).
-* only inherited methods can be overriden.
+* only inherited methods can be overridden.
 * Constructors and private methods are not inherited, so they cannot be overridden.
 * Abstract methods must be overridden by the first concrete (non-abstract) subclass.
 * final methods cannot be overridden.